magape/KarelVoltageRegulator/README.md

 Credits
 =======
-The charger was designed by Mihai Agape.
+The regulator was designed by Mihai Agape.

 Licence
 =======